ellie-commons/jorts/src/README.md

 # Code Structure

 Each Note is an instance of MainWindow initiated by Application.
-Components should be as stupidly simple as possible.
+Each Note is responsible for its own storage and theming Components should be as stupidly simple as possible.

 ### MainWindow